 ● Does your child get overwhelmed or overstimulated easily?

 Each one of us are fearfully and wonderfully made unique individuals.
-We have different personalities, abilities, ways we process information, and learning styles.
+We have different:

 You do not learn exactly the same as your parents, spouse or even your children.